genelet/hcllight/README.md

  - [jsm](./jsm), to parse JSON Schema document, draft-04, in HCL
  - [hcl](./hcl), to parse OpenAPI description, version 3.0 and 3.1, in HCL

-We obtain OpenAPI and JSON Schema files that are intuitive, readable, and succinct.
+We obtain OpenAPI and JSON Schema files that are not only of 50% in size of the corresponding JSON files, but also intuitive, readable, and succinct.

 To install,